 The “Braderie” (French for “sell at a low price”) flea market offers over 10,000 exhibitors hawking their wares with everything from knick-knacks to treasures.
 Saturday kicks off the Braderie de Lille flea market, and as with any yard sale, the first day offers the best selection, so make sure to be there early!
 The Braderie de Lille already starts at 8 am on the first Saturday of September and goes on until dawn, before it starts again on Sunday morning, lasting until Sunday 6 pm.

-In 2017, the city of Lille slightly reduced the perimeter of the Braderie de Lille and increased security measures, after the event had been cancelled in 2016 due to fears of terrorist attacks and in 2020 in order to help slow down the spread of COVID-19.
-By 2023 the Braderie de Lille was a bit slow, we expect to see the Braderie de Lille 2018 to find back to its old glory, as the city has proven that the balancing act between security imperatives and pulling off a high-quality flea market event is possible.
+In 2017, the city of Lille slightly reduced the perimeter of the Braderie de Lille and increased security measures, after the event had been canceled in 2016 due to fears of terrorist attacks and in 2020 in order to help slow down the spread of COVID-19.
+By 2023 the Braderie de Lille will pursue its path to returning to its old glory, as the city has proven that the balancing act between security imperatives and pulling off a high-quality flea market event is possible.